-- 19.4.38 In line with this PAN, the Proposed Scheme utilises a number of disciplines and agencies (developers, planners, drainage engineers, architects, landscape architects, ecologists and hydrologists) to achieve the optimum design in compliance with the latest SuDS Manual2.
-This involves following development management points set out in this Manual and undertaking a Strategic Flood Risk Assessment (SFRA) to inform the development planning process. - 19.4.39 In accordance with 'PAN 79 (Water and Drainage)' (2006), the Proposed Scheme addresses this planning advice through consultation with planning authorities, Scottish Water, SEPA, potentially affected landowners and other stakeholders throughout the development process.
-The provision of SuDS is also incorporated into the design to mimic natural drainage, encouraging infiltration where appropriate and attenuating both hydraulic and pollutant impacts with minimal adverse impact on people and the environment. - 19.4.40 Policy (10)1 and Policy 10(2) of the CNPLDP set out policy on the assessment of proposals showing due concern for Water Resources and Flooding.
+19.4.42 Policy 10 (1) and Policy 10(2) of the CNPLDP set out policy on the assessment of proposals showing due concern for Water Resources and Flooding.
 It states that all developments should avoid unacceptable detrimental impacts on the water environment, and be able to demonstrate any impacts (including cumulative) can be adequately mitigated, and that all should be free from significant risk of flooding.
 These have been considered in Chapter 11 of the EIA through the processes of watercourse identification, potential impact assessment, proposed mitigation, and residual impact assessment.
 The Proposed Scheme is not expected to result in the deterioration of the current ecological status of waterbodies and hence is in compliance with Policy 12A (2).
-Further, the Proposed Scheme complies with Policy 12A (3) by proposing the integration of SuDS.
+Furthermore, the Proposed Scheme complies with Policy 12A (3) by proposing the integration of SuDS.